mcconvil/mase/cran-comments.md

+# Update

+This is an update to mase 0.1.1.

+Received the following message:

+"This concerns packages

+GGUM Rdpack erhcv ggtern idefix mase partitionComparison pdSpecEst

+'check' in R-devel now checks Rd files after evaluating \Sexpr{}
+expressions.
+As the results pages on CRAN now show (for Fedora so far), there are problems either with the Rd code inserted or with evaluating the expression.
+Note in particular that inserting non-ASCII text requires an encoding to be declared (for the Rd file or the package).

+Unfortunately, the line number currently reported refers to the \Sexpr evaluation and not the text of the unexpanded .Rd file.

+Please correct ASAP and before Oct 16 to safely retain the package on CRAN."

+I have added "Encoding: UTF-8" to the DESCRIPTION file and that fixed the issue.

+Again I tested the package on two systems:

+*
+*

 # Resubmission

 This is a resubmission.
 Thank you for the helpful feedback to my initial submission.
 In this version I have: